electron/electron/docs/api/auto-updater.md

 ### Event: 'checking-for-update'

-Emitted when checking if an update is available has started.
+Emitted when checking for an available update has started.

 ### Event: 'update-available'